nicdoye/worldofnic.org/files/hugo/content/geekery/index.md

 #### Languages

 I like Ruby, Groovy and C#, but have but have most experience in the line-noise that is Perl.
 I'm a big fan of Dependency Injection and will introduce Microsoft Unity into any .NET project at the drop of a hat.
+Recently, I've been looking at Go, because I haven't started learning a new language for weeks.

 It may not be fashionable, but I'm also rather good at SQL.
 Don't tell anyone.